simonlindgren/graphmonster/README.md

 pip install -r requirements.txt
 ```

-A valid set of Twitter api credentials must be inserted into `credentials.py`.
+A valid set of Twitter api credentials must be provided in a python file formatted as `credentials.py`.

 ### Usage